Best practices for Azure Monitor alerts

 Recommendation Benefit

 Use dynamic thresholds in metric alert rules where appropriate.
-Dynamic thresholds are use machine learning to determine the correct threshold, so you don't need to know the correct threshold to configure.
+You may be unsure of the correct numbers to use as the thresholds for your alert rules.
+Dynamic thresholds use machine learning and use a set of algorithms and methods to determine the correct thresholds based on trends, so you don't need to know the correct predefined threshold in advance.
 Dynamic thresholds are also useful for rules that monitor multiple resources, and a single threshold can't be configured for all of the resources.
 See Dynamic thresholds in metric alerts.

 Whenever possible, use one alert rule to monitor multiple resources.
 Using alert rules that monitor multiple resources reduces management overhead, by allowing you to manage one rule to monitor a large number of resources.